Wu Lien-teh: Commemoration during the COVID-19 pandemic

-Wu's work in the field of epidemiology has contemporary relevance during the COVID-19 pandemic.
+Wu's work in the field of epidemiology had contemporary relevance during the COVID-19 pandemic.

 In May 2020, Dr. Yvonne Ho united the 22 known "medical and scientific descendants" of Dr. Wu Lien-Teh for a video conference meeting spanning 14 cities around the world.
 In July 2020, some of these medical and scientific descendants collaborated to publish an article to memorialize Dr. Wu's lifetime work in public health.
 In August 2020, a second group of Wu's medical and scientific descendants collaborated on a similar piece.

 In March 2021, Wu was honoured with a Google Doodle, depicting Wu assembling surgical masks and distributing them to reduce the risk of disease transmission.